kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ### `jatos.endStudyAjax(successful, errorMsg, onSuccess, onError)`

 Ends study with an Ajax call - afterwards the study is not redirected to the JATOS' end page.
-It offers callbacks, either as parameter or via [jQuery.deferred](https://api.jquery.com/deferred.promise/), to signal success or failure in the ending.
+It offers callbacks, either as parameter or via [jQuery.deferred.promise](https://api.jquery.com/deferred.promise/), to signal success or failure in the ending.

 * _param {optional Boolean} successful_ - 'true' if study should finish successful and the participant should get the confirmation code - 'false' otherwise.
 * _param {optional String} errorMsg_ - Error message that should be logged.
 * _param {optional Function} onSuccess_ - Function to be called in case of successful submit
 * _param {optional Function} onError_ - Function to be called in case of error
-* _@return {jQuery.Deferred}_
+* _@return {jQuery.deferred.promise}_

 ### `jatos.endStudy(successful, errorMsg)`